pinskylab/laboratory/laboratory-notebooks/README.md

-Here you can find notes on all procedures conducted by MRS in the course of the APCL wetlab work.
+Here you can find notes on all procedures conducted by MRS in the course of the APCL (Amphiprion clarkii) wetlab work (2013? through early 2020).

 [Extractions](https://pinskylab.github.io/laboratory/laboratory-notebooks/extractions/index.html)